JetBrains/teamcity-documentation/topics/powershell.md

 ## Development Links

-The PowerShell support is implemented as an open\-source plugin.
+The PowerShell support is implemented as an open-source plugin.
 For development links refer to the [plugin's page](https://plugins.jetbrains.com/plugin/9041-powershell-runner).

 [//]: # (Internal note.
 Do not delete.
 "PowerShelld255e514.txt")